Legal Advocacy Fund Cases

 Susan Burhans was hired by Yale University in 1999 as a communications specialist and served the university as a security education coordinator.
 In 2012, Burhans filed suit against Yale, alleging sex discrimination and unlawful retaliation under Title IX of the Education Amendments of 1972 and other laws.
 Burhans claims she was discriminated against and eventually terminated after years of attempting to help survivors of sexual assault on campus and alert Yale to potential Title IX violations.
 The suit was originally filed in 2012.
 Burhans filed an amended complaint in 2014.

 Servicewomen Celina Baldwin, Alyssa Rodriguez, Jennifer Smith, and Carmelita Swain were forced to endure sexual assault or rape while on active duty in the U.S. military, some during deployments.
 Although each plaintiff tried to seek justice through the military’s system, they claim that the military failed to provide fair hearings or protect them from retaliation.
 They filed suit under civilian laws and under the U.S. Constitution, fighting to reform the military justice system and prevent service members who were themselves accused of sexual harassment or assault from serving as convening authorities in charge of sexual misconduct investigations.

 Paul Thein, Laurel Wartluft, and Michelle Henley (previously known as Michelle Jaureguito) are former employees of Feather River Community College in California.
-In 2006, they filed whistleblower lawsuits against Feather River, alleging that the college violated Title IX by retaliating against them for complaining about sex discrimination, among other claims.
+In 2006, they filed whistle-blower lawsuits against Feather River, alleging that the college violated Title IX by retaliating against them for complaining about sex discrimination, among other claims.

 The plaintiffs won an important victory in 2014 when a California State Personnel Board judgment in their favor was upheld.
-More than eight years after they first filed suit, the plaintiffs hope that their cases are finally coming to an end.
+Henley and Wartluft settled their lawsuits in fall 2015.
+Thein settled in May 2017 for $2 million.

 Recently Concluded Cases